Safari (1999 film)

+Safari is a 1999 Indian Hindi-language romantic adventure film directed by Jyotin Goel and starring Sanjay Dutt and Juhi Chawla.

+Premise

-Safari is a 1999 Indian Hindi romantic adventure film directed by Jyotin Goel and starring Sanjay Dutt and Juhi Chawla.
-It is a remake of an Australian comedy Crocodile Dundee.
-Sanjay Dutt is the son of a former ship captain & is called Captain in his honor & lives a life full of adventure on a small island.
+Captain Kishan (Sanjay Dutt) is the son of a former ship captain and is called Captain in his honor & lives a life full of adventure on a small island named 'Manjira'.
 Anjali (Juhi Chawla) wants to build a factory on the Island and meets Captain in this regard.
-Then begins their journey full of adventure, where Sanjay protects Anjali from goons and a wild Gorilla.
-Realizing his love for Anjali, Captain pursues her to Mumbai to try to woo her love.
-The story is a hilarious ride of their love and Captain's intentions to protect the beauty of his hometown.
+Then begins their journey full of adventure.